PedroCristo/portfolio_project_3/README.md

 1. Open [GitHub](https://github.com/)
 2. Click on the project to be forked
-3. Find the 'Fork' button at the top right of the page
+3. Find the Fork button at the top right of the page
 4. Once you click the button the fork will be in your repository

 ## Cloning This Project